MartinPdeS/PyOptik/docs/source/code.rst

 Utility Functions
 -----------------

-The `PyOptik.utils` module contains utility functions that assist with tasks like downloading data files, creating custom materials, and managing directories.
+The `PyOptik.utils` module contains various utility functions that facilitate tasks like downloading data files, creating custom material definitions, and managing directories effectively.

-.. automodule:: PyOptik.utils
+.. autofunction:: PyOptik.utils.download_yml_file

-    :members:
+.. autofunction:: PyOptik.utils.build_default_library

-    :undoc-members:
+.. autofunction:: PyOptik.utils.remove_element

-    :show-inheritance:
+.. autofunction:: PyOptik.utils.create_sellmeier_file

-    :member-order: bysource
+.. autofunction:: PyOptik.utils.create_tabulated_file

 Directives for Sphinx Gallery
 =============================

-The following are directives for integrating code examples using Sphinx Gallery:
+To further enhance your understanding of `PyOptik`, we have integrated practical examples throughout the documentation using Sphinx Gallery.
+These examples demonstrate how to use the library's classes and functions in realistic scenarios.

 .. note::
-    You can find example usage of the `SellmeierMaterial` and `TabulatedMaterial` classes, along with utility functions, in the "Examples" section of the documentation.
-These examples are automatically generated from the code and illustrate practical applications of the library.
+    You can find example usage of the `SellmeierMaterial` and `TabulatedMaterial` classes, as well as utility functions, in the "Examples" section of the documentation.
+These examples are automatically generated from the source code and provide hands-on insight into the practical applications of the library.